a-novel/quasar/src/forms/README.md

 # Input

-This is a custom implementation of the default `<input/>` element based on the **contenteditable** attribute, which allows for more deep control over the Input textual content.
+This is a custom implementation of the default `<input/>` element based on the **contenteditable** attribute, which allows for more deep control over the input textual content.

 The goal was to make the component as simple as possible to use.
 Their is no required